davidclin/cloudcustodian-policies/README.md

 - ec2-instance-state
 - periodic
 - config-rule

+When using execution-options:
+- Metrics are pushed using the assumed role which may or may not be desired.
+Use 'metrics_enabled: false' to disable if not desired.
+- The mode must be periodic as there are restrictions on where policy executions can run according to the module:
+  -- Config: May run in a different region but NOT cross-account -- Event: Only run in the SAME region and account
+  -- Periodic: May run in a different region AND different account (this is the most flexible)

 # Cross-Account Notes
 - Cross account is supported in the c7n_org tool via the c7n-org CLI command.